“Is freedom anything else than the right to live as we wish? Nothing else.”

-When choosing to buy things, I want to focus on buying those that truly add value in my life.
+When choosing to buy things, I want to focus on buying those that truly add value to my life.

-These are things that help me creating lasting memories and unforgettable experiences.
+These are things that help me in creating lasting memories and unforgettable experiences.

-Examples include my backpack that I use for backpacking trips and rock climbing shoes that I use to rock climb in the gym and out in nature.
+Examples include the backpack I use for backpacking trips and the rock climbing shoes I use to rock climb in the gym and out in nature.

 After removing all the clutter, I can focus on having more meaning in my life.